gagandeepahuja09/tech_articles/paper_reading/dynamo.md

     * Instead of assigning a node a single point in the ring, each node gets assigned multiple points in the ring.

 * *Advantages of virtual nodes*
-    * If a node becomes unavailable (due to failure or routine maintainence), the load handled by this node is evenly distributes across all the remaining available nodes.
+    * If a node becomes unavailable (due to failure or routine maintainence), the load handled by this node is evenly distributed across all the remaining available nodes.
     * When a node becomes available again, or a new node is added to the system, the newly added node accepts a roughly equivalent amount from each of the other available nodes.
     * The no. of virtual nodes a node is responsible for can be decided on the basis of its capacity, accounting for heterogeneity in the infrastructure.